KU-CS-Camp/KU-CS-Camp.github.io/digit-identifier.md

 [Dense Layer Resource](https://analyticsindiamag.com/a-complete-understanding-of-dense-layers-in-neural-networks/)

 ### Create a New File
 Create a new file (and new folder if you would like) for this project.
-It is important that you run ```source 2022summercamp/bin/activate``` since Tensorflow requires a specific version of Python.
+It is important that you run ```source 2022summercamp/bin/activate``` in your terminal since Tensorflow requires a specific version of Python.
 Make sure you then navigate into the same folder as your Python file to run it (cd /Desktop/foldername or cd /foldername).

 ***
 ### Initial Steps